zriyansh/signoz.io/docs/aws-monitoring/elb-logs.md

 ## Understanding how lambda function work

-For the scope of this article, understand that if you successfully attach your lambda function with the s3 bucket and configure it correctly (we’ll talk about that in a bit), any new additions / deletion / copy / PUT, etc requests made to the s3 bucket will trigger the lambda function the code written in the lambda function will get executed.
+When you successfully attach your lambda function with the S3 bucket and configure it correctly, any new additions / deletion / copy / PUT etc, requests made to the S3 bucket will trigger the lambda function and the code written in the lambda function will get executed.

 ### Creating a lambda function

-Follow along to create a Lambda Function:-
+Follow these steps to create the lambda function:-

-**Step 1:** Go to your AWS console and search for AWS Lambda, go to `Functions` as shown in the screenshot below and click on `Create Function`.
+**Step 1:** Go to your AWS console and search for AWS Lambda, go to **Functions** and click on **Create Function**.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image"  src="/img/docs/elb/elb-logs-lambda_1.webp" alt=""/>